-So the key idea here is to set a fair or rather a reasonable price for your artwork.
+The key idea here is to set a fair or reasonable price for your artwork.
 Different formulas have been used to determine the artwork price.

 The total expenditure for this kind of art is $190.
-This is the break-even point for your art and selling at this price means that you are not making any gain nor incurring any losses.
+This is the break-even point for your art, and selling at this price means you are not making any gains or incurring any losses.
 You, therefore, have to add up some margin which translates to the profit made and hence arriving at the selling price.